onflow/cadence-style-guide/project_development_tips.md

     where the contracts or features are being developed, then later moved to the README or another important docs page.

+A high level design is a key opportunity to model threats and understand the risks of the system.
+The process of collaborating and reviewing designs together helps ensure that more edge-cases are captured and addressed.
+It's also a lot less effort to iterate on a design than on hundreds of lines of Cadence.

 ## Development Process Recommendations

 ### The Development process should be iterative, if possible